 - Equality, UK GDPR, Charitable status and the Office of the Scottish Charity Regulator

 - What is community development?

-- Links between housing and community development
+- Links between tenant participation and community development

 - Developing capacity in the community